AlaminMahamud/STOP-IT-ANDROID/README.md

-# STOP-IT-ANDROID
+# Decay

-an android app to stop corruption
+An android app to Report about social crimes like corruption